kjolley/BIGSdb_documentation/faqs.rst

   * web server: 16 cores, 64GB RAM
   * database server: 64 cores, 1TB RAM, 3TB RAID 10 local storage

+2. **Why might icons be missing when using Internet Explorer?**

+ This can occur if you have Compatibility Mode enabled.
+BIGSdb generates valid HTML5 and Compatibility Mode should not be used.
+Please ensure this is not enabled in the Internet Explorer tools section.

 Installation
 ============